Up to 50% off sofas & mattresses — limited‑time deals.

 • Arms/back: 26.5" arm height, 8.5" arm width, 26.2" back height

-• Upholstery: polyester-blend fabric; track arms; loose/reversible cushions with zippered covers
+• Upholstery: polyester-blend fabric; track arms; loose, reversible cushions with zippered covers

 • Ottoman cushion attached; solid wood legs

-• Delivery/setup included; 1-year limited warranty
+• Delivery and setup included; 1-year limited warranty

 Thomasville Lowell 6-Piece Fabric Modular Sectional Sofa